Daikon-Sun/academic-kickstart/content/home/skills.md

 +++
 # Feature/Skill widget.
-widget = "featurette"  # Do not modify this line! date = 2017-09-20T00:00:00
+# widget = "featurette"  # Do not modify this line!
+widget = "custom"
+date = 2017-09-20T00:00:00

 # Activate this widget? true/false